microsoft/machnet/INTERNAL.md

-This document is for developers of the NSaaS service.
-It is not intended for users of the NSaaS service.
+This document is for developers of the Machnet service.
+It is not intended for users of the Machnet service.
 For users, see the [README](README.md).

-## Compiling NSaaS
+## Compiling Machnet

 - Required packages: latest `cmake`, `gflags`, `pkg-config`, `nlohmann-json-dev`, `ninja`, `gcc>=10`, `g++>=10`, `doxygen`, `graphviz`.